Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

-Join a spouse’s or a parent’s plan: If you have a parent living and you are under 26 or have a spouse with employer-based or Marketplace coverage, consider joining their plan either temporarily or for an extended period if possible.
-If the spouse or parent is on a Marketplace plan, you have the right to enroll in their plan without waiting until the next enrollment period, as this situation counts as a “qualifying life event.”
+Join a spouse’s or a parent’s plan: If you are under 26 and have a parent living or have a spouse with employer-based or Marketplace coverage, consider joining their plan either temporarily or for an extended period if possible.
+If your parent or spouse is on a Marketplace plan, you have the right to enroll in their plan without waiting until the next enrollment period, as this situation counts as a “qualifying life event.”
 Similarly, companies are typically required to offer the spouse an opportunity to enroll in their insurance plan at any time – even outside of the company’s specific enrollment period – if the spouse has lost coverage under another employer plan.

 Consider alternative options for children: If you have children who are your dependents and it looks like it will be too expensive to cover them through your temporary plan (whether through COBRA or the Marketplace), you may be able to obtain coverage through the federal Children’s Health Insurance Program (CHIP) for little to no cost during the transition.
 CHIP offers coverage for children in families that earn too much money to qualify for Medicaid and covers pregnant women in some states.
 Be aware that some states may impose a waiting period for three months or more from the date when the child was last covered by your employer-based plan, so this may not be the best option as you will still have a gap.
 Check your state’s policies here.